chef-boneyard/ruby/REDESIGN.md

 ### Recipes

+FIXME: no recipes this is just the "I NEED RUBY" resource use case

 The default recipe MUST be equivalent to the "I NEED RUBY" use case.
 This use case asserts "i do not care, I just need ruby in my PATH".